Sales

 Build an engaging and powerful onboarding with Livestorm.

-What customer onboarding metrics should you be tracking?
+What customer onboarding metrics should you track?

+To achieve onboarding success, closely monitor important customer success metrics.
 This way, you'll keep clear from most customer success problems.

-Churn Rate
+Churn rate

 This is one of the most important metrics to track since it provides insight into whether or not your onboarding process is actually working.